nballou/gaming-confounds/ms.typ

   My mother had a stroke 4 weeks ago and fractured her skull. \[...\] I've been trying to game way more to help escape the feelings and emotions I have.
 Helps me forget and takes away the worrying. _(P5616255, man, 24)_
 ]

-Others, however, describe how death or illness in the family limited their playtime, due to factors such as logistical responsibilities, being emotionally drained, or a change in priorities:
+Others, however, described how death or illness in the family limited their playtime, due to factors such as logistical responsibilities, being emotionally drained, or a change in priorities:

 #quote[
   My wife had a death in her family, which exasperated my depression and anxiety.
 This interfered with my sleep, which made it hard to concentrate sometimes when gaming. _(P2300863, man, 43)_

-  A funeral i had to travel for.
+  A funeral I had to travel for.
 It was an emotional time that obviously impacted and interrupted everything for a few days while I was gone _(P3372296, man, 23)_

   We had a loss in the family recently and it has caused a bit of upset over the last couple of weeks so I haven't been playing my Xbox as much as I have had other priorities _(P5297240, man, 45)_
 ]

-One participant highlights the duality of these experiences, showing that the different gaming-related responses can occur within a single individual:
+One participant highlighted the duality of these experiences, showing that different gaming-related responses can occur within one individual:

 #quote[
   I'm still battling a bit of depression after losing my mother three months ago.
-Somedays I really look forward to gaming and escaping realty and my real-world problems.
+Somedays I really look forward to gaming and escaping realty \[sic\] and my real-world problems.
 Other days, I find gaming and the battle passes of the games I play a chore. _(P8244483, man, 36)_
 ]

 Grief can spur some people towards gaming, but so too can the emotional turbulence associated with loss make gaming less appealing or convenient.